William-Nogueira/ecommerce-api-spring-kafka/README.md

 # Ecommerce API

-This is a Java-based ecommerce API project, built using Spring Boot and Docker.
-The project provides a RESTful API for managing ecommerce-related data, including products, customers, orders, and payments, following the latest best practices.
+This is a Java-based ecommerce API project built with Spring Boot and containerized using Docker.
+The project provides a RESTful API for managing ecommerce-related data, including products, customers, orders, and payments.
+It leverages Postgres for data persistence and Kafka for event-driven communication.

 ## Getting Started

-To run the API, you can use the provided `docker-compose.yml` file to spin up the necessary containers.
-Simply navigate to the root directory of the project and run the following command:
+To run the API along with its dependencies (Postgres and Kafka), use the provided `docker-compose.yml` file.
+In the project’s root directory, run:

 ```bash
 docker-compose up